 Airstream recommends washing the trailer using a mild auto detergent safe for clear coated surfaces.
 Airstream recommends washing based on operating conditions and waxing a minimum of twice a year.
-Walbernize Superseal is a product that was designed specifically for Airstream and provides good wax protection.
+Walbernize Superseal is a product that was designed specifically for Airstream and provides good wax protection; see Cleaning on page 6-2.